NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **clearcoatRoughnessTexture** (boolean)

     Toggle usage of the clearcoatRoughness texture.
 The final clearcoat roughness value is the product of the clearcoatRoughness and clearcoatRoughnessTexture value (in the green channel).
 This allows controlling a clearcoat roughness effect per fragment.
-(Note that clearcoat factor and roughness are in different color channels of the texture, so these usually share the same texture image.)
+(Note that clearcoat factor and roughness are in different color channels of the texture, so these usually share the same texture image).

 * **clearcoatNormalTexture** (boolean)